 2. Pop Filter

-Optional, neat product to dampen surrounding noise.
+If you don’t want a boom stand and you want extra protection from wind and surrounding noise (even your air conditioning will be audible with the Yeti), here’s a neat product to dampen surrounding sounds.
 The Yeti mic screws into this stand, elevating it off your desktop to minimize vibrations.
-You can combine the Yeti (#1 above), with the pop filter (#2) and this for a great little setup if you don’t want a boom arm (part of the bundle in #4).
-Monoprice Microphone Isolation Shield:
+You can combine the Yeti (#1 above), with the pop filter (#2) and this for a great little setup if you don’t want a boom (which is part of the bundle in #4).

 Hear this equipment in action!